jensaug/agency_swarm_tutorial/README.md

 ```
 To AccidentAnalyst:
 ```
-On Titanic, how many embarked from each town?
+On Titanic, how many women from each town survived?
 ```

 ## Note!